Setting up a cybersecurity lab

 macOS (Intel Macs).

-Choose a virtualization environment/tool
+Choose a virtualization environment

 Virtual Machine